mattiasstjernstrom/social-media-app/README.md

 # Social Media App

-> [!WARNING]
+> [!INFO]
-> This project is WIP and may not work if you run it as it is!
+> This project is in early dev-state, it may not work as excpected if you download the source code.

 ## Introduction